Žarkovo: Location and divisions

 Žarkovo (Greater Žarkovo) is one of the most populous single neighborhoods of Belgrade.
 As such, it is divided in several sub-neighborhoods, which were built as Žarkovo's extensions: Julino Brdo and Repište to the north, Cerak-Cerak II to the west and Bele Vode and Rupčine to the south.

-In general, Greater Žarkovo is bordered by the Čukarica, Banovo Brdo and Sunčana Padina to the north, Košutnjak (with Filmski Grad) to the east, Skojevsko Naselje and Cerak Vinogradi to the northeast and Makiš to the west.
+In general, Greater Žarkovo is bordered by the Čukarica, Banovo Brdo to the north, Košutnjak to the east, Skojevsko Naselje to the northeast and Makiš to the west.
 On the south, it is bordered by the open fields of Stari Lanci, Novi Lanci and Rupčine, but with the urbanized strip of land alongside the Belgrade-Bar railway and the Vodovodska Street it makes a continuous built-up area with Železnik to the southwest.

 Etymology

 The village was named Belo Vrelo (White Water Spring).
 It was mentioned for the first time under its present name in 1523, in Ottoman defter. Žarkovo got its name after primićur Žarko.
 Primićur was a title, Slavic version of the German word kramar, chief of the military guard which escorted trade caravans.

 However, according to the local Žarkovo's folk legend, parts of the village were named after the events surrounding the gigantic evil dragon who harassed the villagers in the area around the water spring above the village.
 Living in the cave next to the spring, dragon was abducting the most beautiful girls who would come to get water from the water source.
 In the end, the dragon was killed by the brave young man named Žarko.
 The humongous animal slammed into the ground creating a valley.
-Where his head fell, the Zmajevac Hill was formed (Serbian zmaj, dragon), where was his tail is modern Repište (rep, tail), Repište Creek (also known as Zmajevac Creek or Žarkovo Creek) began to flow where his body slammed from the tail which Žarko cut off, while Žarkovo itself was named after the hero who killed the dragon.
+Where his head fell, the Zmajevac Hill was formed (Serbian zmaj, dragon), where was his tail is modern Repište (rep, tail), Repište Creek (also known as Kraljeva cesma or King`s Creek) began to flow where his body slammed from the tail which Žarko cut off, while Žarkovo itself was named after the hero who killed the dragon.
 Urbanized area around the stream is also called Zmajevac and is today one of the sub-neighborhoods of Žarkovo.

 Another theory is that the name came from the word žar (ember).
 For centuries, the nearby Sava river was the frontier between various states and large empires, so the settlements along the river were often attacked and burned.
 For example, town of Obrenovac, southwest from Žarkovo, was previously called Palež (burned ground, arson).